Alejandro2134/Librows/README.md

 Librows is a web apllication where you can share the books that you read, find new books and give them a review.

-The application was created to the people that wanna start to read, and people that already read.
+The application was created to people that wanna start to read, and people that already read.

 # Use